 The League’s printmaking classes take place in spacious studios with traditional presses.
 Bring your ideas to class to discuss with your instructors!

-Students in this printmaking class (Printmaking: Etching, Lithography, Woodcut, Silkscreen) create work without using models or still life.
+Students in this printmaking class (Printmaking: Etching, Lithography, Woodcut) create work without using models or still life.

 Visit our How It Works page to learn more about League classes.

-Mr. Pellettieri is represented in the collections of the Newark Art Library; the DeCordova Museum; the American Medical Association; Kidder, Peabody & Co., New York; the Ben Goldstein Collection; the Franz Greierhass Collection; Columbia Museum of Art in South Carolina; the University of North Dakota; the New York Public Library; the Dave and Reba Williams Collection; the Library of Congress; and the National Gallery.
+Mr. Pellettieri is included in the collections of the Newark Art Library; the American Medical Association; Kidder, Peabody & Co., New York; the Ben Goldstein Collection; the Franz Greierhass Collection; Columbia Museum of Art in South Carolina; the University of North Dakota; the New York Public Library; the Dave and Reba Williams Collection; the Library of Congress; and the National Gallery.